cosmos/testnets/README.md

 Up until the `Vega` testnet, our approach was to deploy a testnet for each Gaia upgrade.

-**Starting with `Theta`, we have moved to a persistent testnet model, which means the `Theta` testnet will stay online and remain the primary Cosmos Hub testnet after the `v7-Theta` upgrade and beyond.**
+**Starting with `Theta`, we have moved to a persistent testnet model.
+The `Theta` testnet will stay online and remain the primary Cosmos Hub testnet after the `v7-Theta` upgrade, including for the v8-Rho and v9-Lambda upgrades, and beyond.**

 ### Theta